Federated Learning on Virtual Heterogeneous Data with Local-global Distillation

-Although such an efficient distillation strategy is inspired by DM~\cite{zhao2023dataset}, we highlight the following two key differences between our iterative distribution matching with theirs.
-First, DM uses randomly initialized deep neural networks to extract features, whereas we use trained FL models with task-specific supervised loss.
-We believe \textit{iterative updating} on the clients' data using the up-to-date network parameters can generate better task-specific local virtual data.
-Our intuition comes from the recent success of the empirical neural tangent kernel for data distribution learning and matching~\cite{mohamadi2022fast,franceschi2022neural}.
-Second, the feature extractors in \ours{} are iteratively updated during training.
-We apply DM~\cite{zhao2023dataset} to the baseline FL methods and demonstrate the effectiveness of our proposed iterative strategy in Sec.~\ref{sec:exp}.
-Furthermore, note that \ours{} only requires a few hundreds of local distillations steps using the local model's feature distribution, which is more computationally efficient than other bi-level dataset distillation methods~\cite{zhao2021dataset,cazenavette2022dataset}.
+Although such an efficient distillation strategy is inspired by DM, we highlight the key difference that DM uses randomly initialized model to extract features, whereas we use trained global feature extractor, as the \textit{iterative updating} on the clients' data using the up-to-date network parameters can generate better task-specific local virtual data.
+Our intuition comes from the recent success of the empirical neural tangent kernel for data distribution learning and matching~\citep{mohamadi2022fast,franceschi2022neural}.
+Especially, the feature extractor of the model trained with \ours{} could obtain feature information from other clients, which further harmonizes the domain shift among clients.
+We apply DM to the baseline FL methods and demonstrate the effectiveness of our proposed iterative strategy in Sec.~\ref{sec:exp}.
+During distilling global information, \ours{} only requires a few hundreds steps for, which is computationally efficient.

-\textbf{Heterogeneity in using locally distilled datasets.} Data collected in different sites may have different distributions due to different collecting protocols and populations.
-Such heterogeneity will degrade the performance of FL.
-Worse yet, we found increased data heterogeneity among clients when federatively training with distilled local virtual data (see Figure~\ref{fig:condensed_tsne}).
-We aim to alleviate the dataset shift by adding a regularization term in feature space to our total loss function for local model updating, which is inspired by~\cite{tang2022virtual,khosla2020supervised}:
+\textbf{Harmonizing local heterogeneity with global anchors.} Data collected in different sites may have different distributions due to different collecting protocols and populations, which degrades the performance of FL.
+Even more concerning, we find that the issue of data heterogeneity among clients is exacerbated when training with distilled local virtual data in FL (see Fig.~\ref{fig:condensed_tsne}).To address this, we propose adding a regularization term in the feature space to the total loss function during local model updates, inspired by~\citep{tang2022virtual}.